abednarz210/Tableau_CitiBike/README.md

 ### Considerations

-Mileage: Mainatance and Repair crews should be directed to heavilty trafficed routes
+Mileage: Maintenance and Repair crews should be directed to heavily trafficked routes.

- * Bergan & Stegman Street endging at Linclon Park 82,852 miles
+ * Bergan & Stegman Street ending at Lincoln Park 82,852 miles
  * Astor Place to Grove Street Path 53,836 miles
  * Union St and ending at Grand St 24,849 miles

-Maintance and Repairs: To avoid service disruption maintenance should be performed, when possible from 12 am to 5 am to maximize peak travel times to continue up improve the useablity and access of Citibike for both membership types.
+Maintenance and Repairs: To avoid service disruption maintenance should be performed, when possible from 12 am to 5 am to maximize peak travel times to continue up improve the useability and access of Citibike for both membership types.

-<a href="https://public.tableau.com/app/profile/abednarz210/viz/TableauCitibikeProject-Population/RidershipbyStation" target="_blank">Link to Citibike Tableau</a>